-- 1 Wind the film advance lever. - Turn the self-timer lever in the direction of the arrow (counter-clockwise) until it stops. - 3 Depress the shutter release button.
-The shutter will be actuated approximately 10 seconds later. - Be sure to wind the film advance lever.
-Otherwise, the self-timer will act but the shutter will not be actuated. - The metering lever can be used in the normal manner even after the self-timer is charged.
+Wind the film advance lever.

+2 Turn the self-timer lever in the direction of the arrow (counter-clockwise) until it stops.

+3 Depress the shutter release button.
+The shutter will be actuated approximately 10 seconds later.

+Be sure to wind the film advance lever.
+Otherwise, the self-timer will act but the shutter will not be actuated.

+The self-timer lever can be used as a meter circuit switch as soon as it returns to its original position.